 There were a few interesting stories from the Cycle Connect element, starting off with Norma's story about how her pilot Erma was able to help her out with getting to essential services and taking in the sights, and describing the experience as being hugely important language to nail in.
 But what was even more touching was hearing the story from the All-Ability aspect of the organisation, when they helped out a non-verbal disabled person who was obese and unable to access a mainstream gym in improving their physical health.

 Eventually, the most fun task of the entire session came along, where everyone had to get in line according to different personal characteristics - firstly, we were made to get in line according to the size of our feet, followed by tallest to shortest person, and eventually dates of birth (which the vast majority seem to have flunked quite badly).
-Once the fun was over, it was back to the mundane talk about what Lofty Heights has managed to achieve - including helping over 300 young people to get the vocational support that they need, along with future plans to tour villages in rural Suffolk, to target those who have hoarding habits and change things for the better.
+Once the fun was over, it was back to the mundane talk about what the organisation has managed to achieve - including helping over 300 young people to get the vocational support that they need, along with future plans to tour villages in rural Suffolk, to target those who have hoarding habits and change things for the better.

-With Claire's talk out of the way, we then moved on to the last part of the event, where the panel members would get together to collectively answer people's questions.
+With the construction talk out of the way, we then moved on to the last part of the event, where the panel members would get together to collectively answer people's questions.
 As I was one of only two people on the table that I was sat on, I was moved to a different table, where I was mixing together with a representative from Ipswich Museums, a counsellor, the spoken word business owner, and a construction worker.

-And of course the questions couldn't start anywhere else but on the realm of how social entrepreneurs navigate the world of social enterprises.
-Zoe W answered the question in that it's about diversifying income streams and not having too many partners, whilst Zoe P described the idea of running into problems as opposed to running away from them, and not just focusing on the rosy parts of the business.
-Damien felt that it was crucial to make moral decisions to help people during difficult times, describing a time when his business had to pay £50,000 to musicians who were unable to work due to COVID restrictions.
+Once everyone had taken their time to figure out the questions, it was time for the panellists to do the talking, and of course the questions couldn't start anywhere else but on the realm of how social entrepreneurs navigate the world of social enterprises, and I must say that there were three key takeaways from this question - it's about diversifying income streams and not having too many partners, running into problems as opposed to running away from them, and not just focusing on the rosy parts of the business, but more crucially, making moral decisions to help people during difficult times, describing a time when one of the panellists' businesses had to pay £50,000 to musicians who were unable to work due to COVID restrictions.

 With all the questions that were needed to be asked being thoroughly answered, the whole delegation started to gather together to pose for a group photo, before the session came to a close.
 Whilst I was browsing around the stalls, I was able to get some new-founded hope on setting up a fantasy map social enterprise - I managed to get some contact details for the Wayward Adventurers Guild, a fantasy-mapping social enterprise based in Norwich, and one that regularly engages in gaming shows around the country.
 But this wasn't the only positive development of the day - I managed to get in touch with Community Action Suffolk, and was able to arrange a meeting with them on the 25th of March to discuss ways that I could set up a fantasy map social enterprise.
 A win-win situation overall.